-We are a clinical-stage biotechnology company focused on transforming the lives of patients with severe genetic and orphan diseases using gene therapy.
+We are a clinical-stage biotechnology company committed to developing potentially transformative gene therapies for severe genetic and rare diseases and in the field of T cell-based immunotherapy.
+With our lentiviral-based gene therapy and gene editing capabilities, we have built an integrated product platform with broad potential application in these areas.
 We believe that gene therapy for severe genetic diseases has the potential to change the way these patients are treated by correcting the underlying genetic defect that is the cause of their disease, rather than offering solutions that only address their symptoms.
-We and our scientific collaborators have generated what we believe is human proof-of-concept data for our gene therapy platform in two underserved diseases, each of which has been granted orphan drug status by U.S. and European regulatory authorities.
+We and our scientific collaborators have generated what we believe is human proof-of-concept data for our gene therapy platform in three underserved diseases, each of which has been granted orphan drug status by U.S. and European regulatory authorities.

 We are conducting a Phase II/III clinical study, called the Starbeam Study, of our most advanced product candidate, Lenti-D, to evaluate its safety and efficacy in subjects with childhood cerebral adrenoleukodystrophy, or CCALD, a rare, hereditary neurological disorder affecting young boys that is often fatal.
-In October 2013, we announced that the first subject had been treated in this study.
-We are also planning to conduct an observational study of subjects with CCALD treated by allogeneic hematopoietic stem-cell transplant referred to as the ALD-103 study.
+In October 2013, we announced that the first subject had been treated in this study and in May 2015 we announced the achievement of enrollment of 18 subjects in this study.
+We are also conducting an observational study of subjects with CCALD treated by allogeneic hematopoietic stem-cell transplant referred to as the ALD-103 study.

-We are also conducting two Phase I/II clinical studies of our next most advanced product candidate, LentiGlobin, to evaluate its safety and efficacy in subjects with \Bethalassemia major, a hereditary blood disorder that often leads to severe anemia and shortened lifespans.
-In December 2013, we announced that the first subject with \Bethalassemia major had been treated in our European study of LentiGlobin, called the HGB-205 study, which also permits the enrollment of subjects with sickle cell disease, or SCD.
-In October 2014 we announced that the first subject with SCD had been treated in the European HGB-205 study.
-In March 2014, we announced that the first subject with \Bethalassemia major had been treated in our other study of LentiGlobin being conducted in the United States, Australia and Thailand, called the Northstar Study.
-We presented initial results from the European clinical study of \Bethalassemia major at the European Hematology Association Congress in June 2014 and plan to present additional results from both of these clinical studies at the American Society of Hematology Annual Meeting in December 2014.
+We are conducting two Phase I/II clinical studies of our next most advanced product candidate, LentiGlobin, to evaluate its safety and efficacy in subjects with \(\beta\)-thalassemia major, a hereditary blood disorder that often leads to severe anemia and shortened lifespans.
+In December 2013, we announced that the first subject with \(\beta\)-thalassemia major had been treated in our European study of LentiGlobin, called the HGB-205 study, which also permits the enrollment of subjects with severe sickle cell disease, or SCD.
+In October 2014 we announced that the first subject with severe SCD had been treated in the European HGB-205 study.
+In March 2014, we announced that the first subject with \(\beta\)-thalassemia major had been treated in our other study of LentiGlobin being conducted in the United States, Australia and Thailand, called the Northstar Study.
+We presented results from the HGB-205 study at the European Hematology Association Congress in June 2014 and presented results from both the Northstar Study and HGB-205 study at the American Society of Hematology Annual Meeting in December 2014.
+We recently amended the protocol for the Northstar study to expand enrollment to include up to three adolescent patients.

-We also have an active investigational new drug application in the United States for a Phase I clinical study, called the HGB-206 Study, to evaluate the safety and efficacy of LentiGlobin in subjects with severe SCD.
+We have initiated a Phase I clinical study in the United States, called the HGB-206 Study, to evaluate the safety and efficacy of LentiGlobin in subjects with severe SCD.